Understanding Aadhaar vs. VID: Key Differences

 Your Permanent Identity vs. Your Temporary Code

 Your Aadhaar number is a permanent, unique identifier assigned to you for life.
-It doesn’t change.
+It remains unchanged.
 In contrast, your Virtual ID is a temporary code.
-You can generate a new one whenever you wish, making it a flexible tool for authentication.
+You can generate a new one at your discretion, making it a flexible tool for authentication.

 Full Details vs. Limited Information: What They Show